Trihexyphenidyl: History

 Trihexyphenidyl has been clinically relevant in trials pertaining to Parkinson's disease since 1949.

-In the US, the Food and Drug Association approved Artane, or its generic form Trihexyphenidyl HCL, in June 2003, for the clinical use of all types of parkinsonism.
+In the United States, the Food and Drug Administration (FDA) approved Artane, or its generic form trihexyphenidyl hydrochloride, in June 2003, for the clinical use of all types of parkinsonism.

 Society and culture

 Recreational use

 The neurologist Oliver Sacks reported using the drug recreationally in the 1960s.
 He recalled taking "a large dose" knowing full well the drug was intended for people with Parkinson's.
 More recounts of Dr. Sacks' experiences — including experimentation with mescaline, psilocybin, LSD, and probably DMT — have been compared in his book Hallucinations.

 During the 1970s, trihexyphenidyl (trade name Parkan) was the most popular recreationally used prescription drug in Hungary.

 In a 2008 news report, trihexyphenidyl was seen to be used for recreational purposes among Iraqi soldiers and police, among other prescription drugs.
 The report states that the drugs were taken to relieve combat stress reaction.
 Although that may be the case for some, others used Artane as a substitute or more intense version of LSD.
 This was especially prevalent in the 1960s, according to a report in "The New Yorker".
 Similarly to those in Iraqi forces, some of the appeal was that the individual may retain partial control while under the influence.
 It is still diverted from its primary use, in combination with other drugs, on the Réunion island (France).